The Government will explore how community health could support people before their drug use escalates.

 For injecting ice users, Victoria's Needle and Syringe Program (NSP) helps reduce the harm from drug use for them and the community.
 The Government has invested $1.8 million in additional funding for NSPs.

 Medically supervised injecting centre

-The trial will take place for an initial two year period, starting from the opening of the medically supervised injecting centre in June 2018.
+The trial will take place for an initial two year period, starting from the opening of the MSIR in mid-2018.
 There will be an option to extend the trial for a further three years.

-With the high numbers of Victorians losing their lives to heroin related overdoses, the trial is a safety-first, medical approach focused on harm reduction.
+With the high number of Victorians losing their lives to drug related overdoses, the trial is a safety-first, medical approach focused on harm reduction.

-Local families, first responders, medical experts, and the people who witness this devastation on their streets have informed the need for a centre.
+Local families, first responders, medical experts, multiple Coroners reports and a Parliamentary inquiry have informed the need for this service.

-Importantly, the trial will help prevent overdose deaths and get people the support they need.
+Importantly, the MSIR will help prevent overdose deaths and get people the support they need.

-For more information about the centre, please visit www2.health.vic.gov.au/alcohol-and-drugs/aod-treatment-services
+For more information about the MSIR, please visit www2.health.vic.gov.au/alcohol-and-drugs/aod-treatment-services/injecting-room